 Space Use Policy: After publication of the Space Use Recommendations Report, OFM worked with state agencies to draft the new space use policy in accordance with that report and RCW 43.82.055.
-It will be finalized in early 2017.
-The final draft of this policy is provided in Appendix D.
+This new space use policy and related State Facilities Workplace Strategies and Space Use Guidelines are now available for use.